Serdar Berdimuhamedow: Military service

-Serdar served two years of mandatory military service from 2001 to 2003.
+Berdimuhamedow served two years of mandatory military service from 2001 to 2003.
 On 27 October 2017, he was promoted from the rank of major to lieutenant colonel.
 His promotion ceremony was broadcast on national television.
 His branch of service is unknown, but on 7 March 2021, he was shown on national television in uniform wearing the shoulder patch of the Armed Forces of Turkmenistan.
 The same video showed him wearing shoulder boards indicating the rank of colonel, and the decree awarding him the honorary title of "Defender of Homeland Turkmenistan" referred to him as a colonel.
 On 26 January 2023 the Mejlis of Turkmenistan adopted a resolution promoting Serdar Berdimuhamedov in his role as "supreme commander-in-chief of armed forces" to the rank of general of the army.

 Political career

 Serdar Berdimuhamedov paying a courtesy visit to the Executive Secretary of the Comprehensive Nuclear-Test-Ban Treaty Organization, Lassina Zerbo, 3 July 2018.

 In November 2016, Berdimuhamedow won a seat in the Mejlis representing the 25th parliamentary district centered on Dushak, a town in Ahal Province.
 In March 2018, he was re-elected to the Assembly of Turkmenistan with over 90% of the votes cast in his district.
 He chaired the committee on legislation and norms as of March 2017.

 Berdimuhamedow rose to the political spotlight following his appointment as deputy minister of foreign affairs in March 2018.
 In January 2019, Berdimuhamedow was shifted to the position of deputy governor of Ahal Province, the native region of most of the Turkmen elite.
 In June 2019, Berdimuhamedow was elevated to governor (häkim) of Ahal Province.
 In February 2020, Berdimuhamedow was appointed minister of industry and construction materials of Turkmenistan.

 Berdimuhamedow (far right) at the 2021 Eurasian Intergovernmental Council meeting.

 On 11 February 2021, Berdimuhamedow was promoted to deputy chairman of the Cabinet of Ministers for innovation and digitization, a new position.
 He was simultaneously appointed to the State Security Council and chairman of the Supreme Control Chamber of Turkmenistan.
 On 9 July 2021, Berdimuhamedow was relieved of his positions on the State Security Council and Supreme Control Chamber, and as deputy chairman was assigned the economics and finance portfolio with specific responsibility for "economic and banking issues and international financial organizations".

 He is chairperson of the Turkmen Alabay Dog Association, and president of the International Ahal Teke Horse Breeding Association.